teegre/snotify/README.md

 `onevent = /home/username/.local/bin/snotify`

 Then launch snotify.
 It will prompt you for your Spotify username and password.
+(a configuration file named config will be stored in ~/.config/snotify/)

 Finally restart Spotifyd:
 `systemctl --user restart spotifyd.service`

 That's it.
-A notification should display on song start / change.
+A notification should display on song start / change / stop.

 ## 3. Uninstall

-`pip uninstall snotify`
+`pip uninstall snotify

+rm -rf ~/.config/snotify`

+Remove the **onevent** line in your spotifyd.conf file and restart Spotifyd.